 Dr. Saltzman observed effects of chronic low levels of oxygen in Jack.
 He had deep wrinkles and a slightly bluish tinge to his face.
 His face was puffy and the whites of his eyes were not clear.
 Dr. Saltzman began Jack’s treatment with a toxicity and nutrition analysis, which indicated heavy metal toxicity.
 Jack began a series of intravenous chelation therapies, designed to bind the heavy metals and encourage their excretion in the urine.
 Dr. Saltzman also administered customized nutrients and vitamins in the IV.
 The entire chelation process took several months.
 Jack felt stronger and could walk longer before feeling winded.
 Dr. Saltzman noticed less facial swelling and improved coloration, too.

-To support Jack’s recovery and discourage his cancer from returning, Dr. Saltzman recommended changes to his diet intended to keep his insulin levels and blood sugar levels low.
+To support Jack’s recovery and discourage his cancer from returning, Dr. Saltzman recommended changes to his died intended to keep his insulin levels and blood sugar levels low.
 Jack limited refined carbohydrates and animal protein, and began a time-restricted eating plan that included raw and cultured foods.